farlonsouto/LingoBingo/README.md

 ## What it is?

-1. A Bingo game based on the most often keyword used during your work meetings.
+1. A Bingo game based on the most often used (key)words during your work meetings.
 Ex: (high) availability, scalability and maintainability.
 2. An opportunity for any developer to make contributions so we can share knowledges and apply best practices from Agile Management to less important things (such as coding).
 3. An attempt to make the following statement return true: Having development hours is something that pay off.
 4. An opportunity for learning: Software Engineering, programming (Python, at first, but not limited to it), CD/CI ?
 Containerization (some Kubernets + Docker)?
 Queues (Kafka, Rabbit MQ, other?)